jcorbino/mole/JOSS/paper.md

 MOLE is an open-source library that implements high-order mimetic operators.
 It provides discrete analogs of the most common vector calculus operators: divergence, gradient, curl, and Laplacian.
 These operators act on functions discretized over staggered grids (uniform, nonuniform, and curvilinear), and they satisfy local and global conservation laws [@R202203; @R202305].
 MOLE's operators can be utilized to develop code for solving partial differential equations (PDEs).

-The mathematics are based on the work of [@Corbino].
-In addition, the user may find useful previous publications such as [@Castillo], in which similar operators are derived using a matrix analysis approach.
+The mathematics are based on the work of @Corbino.
+In addition, the user may find useful previous publications such as @Castillo, in which similar operators are derived using a matrix analysis approach.

 # Mimetic operators